Ready to Learn

 - You show you are Ready to Learn and get things right or face the consequences.

 - There will not be lots of chances.
-We will no longer have C1-C5s and lots of warnings.
 There will be one chance and you either choose to get it right, or choose to get it wrong and face the immediate consequences.

 - Consequences cover situations both in and out of the classroom.